What are Cloud Browser Sessions?

 Call

-await window.close() when done to stop billing.
-Don’t rely solely on timeout.Set Reasonable Timeouts
+await env.close() when done to stop billing.
+Do not rely only on timeout.Set Reasonable Timeouts

 Use